 - Comply with Emergency Planning and Community Right-To-Know Act (EPCRA) Section 311 requirements.
-Healthcare facilities must submit copies of hazardous chemical material safety data sheets (MSDS) or a list of MSDS chemicals to the LEPC, SERC, and local fire department).
+Healthcare facilities must submit copies of hazardous chemical safety data sheets (SDS) or a list of SDS chemicals to the LEPC, SERC, and local fire department).

 Inventory Control Procedures